Read This First

 Prompt 3: Provide 5 examples from history in which a faulty risk assessment lead to injury or loss, including lost opportunities.

-The anchors here are Develop Risk Treatment Plans, Implement Risk Treatment Plans, and Monitor and Review.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Develop Risk Treatment Plans, Implement Risk Treatment Plans, and Monitor and Review.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 The Titanic Disaster (1912)